 1 tsp cinnamon

 Measure out the ground almonds and pour into the food processor bowl.
-Cut the butter into small pieces and add to the almonds with the bicarbonate of soda and salt.
+Cut the butter or coconut butter into small pieces and add to the almonds with the bicarbonate of soda and salt.

 Pulse a few times until the butter and the flour start to come together.
 Starting with 1 tablespoon, add the cold water.
 Pulse a few more times until the pastry forms a ball, adding a little more water if necessary.